rcazzara/seldovia/_people/Kroll_Hank.md

 Lois was born in Lodi New York in 1905.
 She graduated NYU and received a scholarship to train in pediatrics at Eden Borough Castle, Scotland.
 After interning in Harlem she worked for Frontier Nursing Service as a Kentucky Mountaineer delivering babies on horseback.
 One day she saw an ad for a Public Health Nurse that was needed in Seldovia.
 She wrote back and was accepted.
 Upon arriving on Alaska Steamship Denali she met the outgoing nurse who willed her the cat and her boyfriend who happened to be Hank.
 The year was 1936.
 At the time it was unusual for a woman to travel by herself.
 She traveled by fishing boat to the towns of Kenai, Homer, Anchor Point, Port Graham and English Bay to administer shots or diphtheria and tetanus.
 Lois and Hank had two sons, Henry and Herbert (1946-1974).
 She died in Seattle in 1987.

 Lois wrote about her life in her autobiography “Alaska Frontier Nurse” published by her son Henry Kroll in 2014.
 Hank also wrote a biography of his father "Mad Trapper of Alaska".
-Both are available from Guard Dog Books: https://guarddogbooks.com/product.html
+Both are available from [Guard Dog Books](https://guarddogbooks.com/product.html).

 Here are a few tidbits from the many articles written about Hank: